 3. Term.
 This Contract shall be effective for a period of _________.
 It shall commence on _______ and shall remain in effect through ________.

 4. Access to Records.
 The Contractor and its subcontractors, if any, shall maintain all books, documents, papers, accounting records, and other evidence pertaining to all costs incurred under this Contract.
 They shall make such materials available at their respective offices at all reasonable times during this Contract, and for three (3) years from the date of final payment under this Contract, for inspection by the State or its authorized designees.
 Copies shall be furnished at no cost to the State if requested.
+The access to records shall be upon no less than 10 business days’ advance written notice and shall be no more often than once per calendar year.

 5. Assignment; Successors.